 Now, to really make a point, throw one of our full length tapered GrizzlyStik carbon arrows with a 315 grain field point on it.
 Quite a difference!
 That’s the power of momentum.
 That’s the advantage of forward thinking.

-Case Study - Why KE doen't Measure Arrow Penetration
+Case Study - Example Why KE is Errelivant to Measuring Arrow Penetration

 Incorrectly benchmarked in bowhunting, KE has absolutely no indication of penetration or for measuring the tissue destruction protentional of projectiles traveling less than 2500 fps - none.

 On the other hand, Dr. Ed Ashby’s 30 years of arrow penetration research quantified momentum, arrow mass and forward-of-center (FOC) as true predictors of penetration at arrow impact.
 Ashby’s research especially holds true when heavy bone is encountered.
 Arrows and broadheads kill through laceration (hemorrhage) created by penetration - not a hydrostatic shock.
 The deeper an arrow penetrates, the higher the chances of lethality and animal recovery.